-Examinations: There will be two unit exams and a comprehensive final exam (as per university schedule).
-Being absent from an exam will result in a grade of zero for that exam and may result in a failing grade for the course.
-There may be quizzes during class in most classes.
-Students who are not present at the time a quiz is given will be marked absent and get a grade of zero.
-The exams/quizzes will consist of conceptual multiple-choice questions, problem solving questions, and short essay questions.
-The exam/quiz materials will come from lecture notes, textbook(s), and class discussions.
+Examinations and Quizzes: There will be mandatory mid-term exams and a mandatory final exam (as per university schedule).
+Missing an exam will result in a grade of zero for that exam and may result in a fail grade in the course.
+The exam/quiz materials will come from lecture notes, the textbook, and class discussions.
 Questions will emphasize understanding and applications of concepts and topics covered in class.
+Additional details about the format for the exams will be provided in advance.
+You are expected to read every chapter in advance.